homopolymer/RBRA/README.rst

 16S Database
 ============

 RBRA depends on the sequences, taxonomic annotations and phylogenetic tree of 16S rRNA genes.
 GreenGenes (99_otus) contains 203,452 16S rRNA genes, and provides the separate files for sequence, taxonomy and tree.
-GreenGenes is available at ftp://greengenes.microbio.me/greengenes_release/gg_13_8_otus/.
+GreenGenes is available at `here <ftp://greengenes.microbio.me/greengenes_release/gg_13_8_otus/>`_.
 While GreenGenes is constantly used during our development, RBRA works for other annotation databases, e.g. SILVA, if all of sequence, taxonomy and tree files are provided.

 =====
 Input